Robesz0021/WeatherApp/README.md

 - Follow existing code style and include API key handling guidance in PRs that add new providers.

 ## License
-Specify your license (e.g., MIT) in a LICENSE file.
+MIT license in a LICENSE file.

 ## Contact
 For issues or feature requests, open an issue in the repository.